ShiuanShr/Risk_Analysis-EDA-for-Top-200--Compliance-Risk/README.md

 2. Most of the data are noises, therefore, a certain degree of feature engineer helps.
 However, mostly, the important variables simply depend on what AML expertise told us.

 3. For the part of data cleaning, the previous agent's markdowns were incomplete and disaccord due to the internal handover issues.
 It require advanced text mining skills, which was the skill I was lack of.
-If I have the opportunities to spearhead the resemble project again, I will put more emphasis on the text preprocessing.
+If I have the opportunities to spearhead the resemble project again, I will put more emphasis on the text preprocessing.( e.g, different language document and personal informations.)

 4. The reported illegal account's trading records were classified into several clusters as the suspicious trading patterns(A set).
 Then we leverage K means++ to add an additional variable called cluster number for the monthly trading dataset after cleaning.
 After reshaping the dataset and grouping them as [countries - user base] (B set), we are able to utilize these two sets of data for further analysis.

 **Here are several approaches and insights we adopted:**